Short code: Denmark

-Codes are four digits in length.
+Codes are three or four digits in length.

 Dominican Republic

 Codes are four or five digits in length.

 Ethiopia

 Codes are four digits in length and start with 8, like 8xxx.
 Although the telecom sector in Ethiopia is controlled by the government, short code services are outsourced to the private sector.
 The short codes are used mostly for fundraising, lottery and polling.

 European Union

 Common EU-wide codes start with 11.
 Examples include: 118xxx - directory services, 116xxx - emergency helplines.
 This is in addition to the EU-wide emergency number 112.

 Faroe islands

 Codes are four digits in length, beginning with "12" or "19".

 Finland

 Codes are five or more digits in length, usually five or six.

 France

 Codes are five digits in length.
 Starting digits define the cost of the service.

 Germany

 Codes are four or five digits in length.

 Greece

 Codes are five digits in length.

 Hong Kong

 Codes are four to eight digits in length, start with digits 501-509.
 Emergency number is 992.